cedlemo/Tortosa/README.md

 #Tortosa

+# Project is dead

+Tortosa is not maintained anymore.
+My new vte terminal project is https://github.com/cedlemo/germinal.

+## Introduction

 Tortosa is a terminal emulator based on the vte3 library.
 I used gnome-terminal but after different upgrades, some functionalities were removed like background transparency or Japanese input via SCIM.